-This is outlined in the diagram on the next page.
+This is outlined in the diagram opposite.

 Situation: going to a work function

 If you have recently developed facial palsy you probably previously didn't have to think about your social skills, as these were automatic.
 However, after developing facial palsy it can be useful to think carefully about how you communicate with other people.
 This guide has some tips and suggestions to help you with this.